JOHNNY BURNETTE

 And it’s not too bad: ‘Lovesick Blues’, for instance, is one of the most interesting vocal reinterpretations of Hank’s classic I have come across — Burnette replaces Williams’ creaky worn-and-torn intonations with the fuss-and-agitation of a young rockabilly guy, and, strange enough, it works.
 Maybe it’s just on a technical level — Johnny seems to have no trouble whatsoever hopping all across the rather complicated range and yodeling bits of the song — but in any case, he manages to be charismatic enough to push the tune into a slightly different plane from Hank’s.
 (The same, unfortunately, cannot be said of ‘Kaw-Liga’, the sad and corny story of a cigar store Indian that was never one of Hank’s best songs in the first place and with which there ain’t not too much remaining for Johnny to do).
 Another decent «upgrade» is for Wayne Raney’s ‘Haul Off And Love Me One More Time’, an old country hit from 1949 sped up to an insane tempo and featuring Johnny go from falsetto to guttural roar in less than two minutes.
 Not all that jaw-dropping, but a reasonable transformation — unlike, say, his formally commendable, but ultimately pointless exactly because of its by-the-bookishness, Elvis impression (‘Love Me’).

 Overall, the album clearly follows a filler formula, but the formula is not nearly as horrendous as it could be for any aspiring «teen idol» of the early 1960s.
-Burnette’s heart is still clearly wedged in the rip-it-up plane of being, as much as he is being held back by the choice of song material, the «polite» approach to musical performance, and Garrett’s omnipresent strings that, per Liberty Records’ ideology, wre on their way to reclaim territory that was only temporarily occupied by those uncultured barbarians with their noisy electric guitars.
+Burnette’s heart is still clearly wedged in the rip-it-up plane of being, as much as he is being held back by the choice of song material, the «polite» approach to musical performance, and Garrett’s omnipresent strings that, per Liberty Records’ ideology, were on their way to reclaim territory which had only temporarily been occupied by those uncultured barbarians with their noisy electric guitars.
 In some strangely perverted way, this combination of a rock’n’roll heart with «easy listening» elements has a sad charm of its own — like watching some downcast ancient Greek hero tragically trapped for eternity in some unescapable situation, while still trying to make the best out of it for himself.

 Óçîð ÂÈÍÜÅÒÊÀ ìàëåíüêàÿ 1100õ500ìì, êâ.10ìì - Êîâàííûå èçäåëèÿ